matthew-dong-dev/ICS-research/dev-notes/dev-updates.md

+1/28/20

+With greater context you're realizing yes this is a cool project and yes you're in a little over your head.
+No way you should be in this role you're in where you're basically the admin of the data pipeline, good thing you took it seriously and taught yourself what you needed.

+---

 1/16/20

 After 2 months you finally know what you don't know regarding the data pipeline and are able to begin to grok where the lookup table error occurred.